 His documentary film about group energies and sports, “The Joy of Sox: Weird Science and the Power of Intention”, was broadcast on PBS stations in the Fall of 2012.
 The DVD and the companion book of the same name are both available at TheJoyOfSoxMovie.com.
 That URL serves as his personal website as well.

 Rick lives with his family in Western Massachusetts, USA.

-Format: There will be a 45-minute talk with slides and 15 minutes for live Q & A.
+Format: A 45-minute talk with slides and 15 minutes for live Q & A.

 On registration you will enter into IMHU’s learning platform.
-We will share how to join the webinar on September 19.
+We will share how to join the webinar.
 We will also provide supplementary resources and references.

 Audience: Everyone welcome!
 This presentation will be geared to clients looking for effective therapies to improve mental health as well as healthcare providers wanting to learn more about breakthrough therapies.

-Time: This is a live presentation that will also be recorded.
+Time: This is a recording of a live presentation.
 Thus, you can watch and review the recording at your convenience.

 Continuing Education Credit: contact info@IMHU.org to apply before the course.